JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 <pre> Power Fx
 GUID(Substitute(Substitute(Param("recordId"), "{", ""), "}", ""))</pre>

+> **Note:**
 *Named Formulas needs to be closed using ;*

-*Explanation: Param() function gets the record GUID parsed from the JavaScript, and GUID() formats the output as GUID, not a string.
+*Param() function gets the record GUID parsed from the JavaScript, and GUID() formats the output as GUID, not a string.
 We are also checking if there are several records selected by splitting the string after ","*